QtExcel/QXlsx/README.md

 - Qt is under LGPL v3 license or Commercial license. [https://www.qt.io/](https://www.qt.io/)

 ## :email: Contact
-- Hi!
-I'm j2doll (aka Jay Two).
-My name is Korean and it is difficult for foreigners to pronounce it.
-Call me j2doll.
 - Leave me a issue. [https://github.com/QtExcel/QXlsx/issues](https://github.com/QtExcel/QXlsx/issues)
 	- If you are interested in participating in the project, please contact us by issue.
 	- My native language is not English and my English is not fluent.
 Please, use EASY English. :-)